- Overview and Highlights

 Tokyo Bijutsu Kurabu, Tokyo, Setsuda-ke zouhin tenkan mokuroku, sale cat.
 (June 1932).

-Japanese Choose Chinese Arts: Porcelains & Painting Themes, exh. cat.
+Japanese Choose Chinese Arts: Porcelains and Painting Themes, exh. cat.
 (New York: Koichi Yanagi Oriental Fine Arts, 2007), pl.
 4.

 Sadako Ohki and Takeshi Watanabe, Tea Culture of Japan (New Haven, Conn.: Yale University Art Gallery, 2009), 86, no. 18, ill.